Fuck Moderation: 7 Backward Lessons in Music Production That Might Piss You Off

 1. Avoid Trying to Write the Perfect Song

-For me, this is the ultimate lesson in music production.
+For me, this is one of the ultimate lessons in music production.

 You see, I used to think that perfectionism was a good quality.

 In fact, I used to brag about it.

 But in reality, being a perfectionist sucks — it’s practically a plague.
 It means that you are afraid to put anything out there unless you have meticulously, thoroughly checked and perfected every last bit of your work.

 To me, perfectionism translates to fear.
 Perfectionists have a lot of insecurity and think they need to impose their will so violently and desperately on their creative work that their art simply can NOT be good enough without it.

 At Hyperbits Music, we teach quantity over quality.
 That is, only by repeating the ENTIRE process of creating and finishing music will ever learn how to get better at the entire process.
 Not half-finished ideas.
 Not lots of melodies.
 Not lots of riffs and 8-bar loops.

 I’m talking finished, 100% complete songs.

 This lesson is music production is the only thing that matters.